Welcome back to my Baking Basics series.

 This crust is made with a few simple ingredients: flour, salt, cold water, and fat.

 Start with quality flour.
 Did you know that not all all-purpose flours are created the same?
 King Arthur Unbleached All-Purpose Flour (adoring fan girl. they do not know I exist.) is my go-to for not only pie crust, but for pretty much ALL baked goods.
 Now, I admit.
 Sometimes I buy cheaper flours that are on sale, but in general– KA flour is my top choice.
 Why?
-Its high protein level: “At 11.7-percent protein, it tops ordinary American all-purpose flours by nearly 2 percentage points.” (source)
+Its high protein level: “At 11.7-percent protein, it tops ordinary American all-purpose flours by nearly 2 percentage points.” (from KA Flour site)

 What does this mean?
 Baked goods rise higher and stay fresh longer.